hsc-latte/hs32core/README.md

 - use an external 16 or 32 bit ram Chip, likely SRAM for ease of use.
 Use several megabytes

 # Target Silicon:
+### Google-skywater november 2020 free shuttle run
+- Info collected from skywater-pdk slack:
+- Tim Edwards: The whole chip will be (provisionally) 3.2 x 5.3, but the user area will be about 9 to 10 mm^2.
+That is not including the pad frame;  that's the full core area you get to use.
+I'm aiming to keep the "management region" off to one side to keep the user area roughly square.
+The pads are 200um high, so the height is limited to 2.8mm, so the area you get to work with will be around 3.2 to 3.5mm wide and 2.8mm high.
+- Packaging: WLCSP: Main reason for wlcsp packaging is reduced parasitics for high speed signals like SERDES etc. Wlcsp is done before cutting the wafer so it doesn't require a separate packaging line.
+- Pins: Expected usable pins is more ~ 40

+### Non-Google, more sustainable options:
 - Silicon price list exploration: https://docs.google.com/spreadsheets/d/1oqIo1lJNRx8SugjHd8WOBk07iPeCCzOLdnaOR9BBdXU/edit#gid=0
 - 700nm process from ON Semi
 - 5 mm^2 of this tech: ON Semi 0.7µ C07M-D 2M/1P